blessja/orange-carwash/readme.md

-# Goalsetter MERN app
+# Carwash MERN app

-This is the goalsetter app from the [Learn the MERN Stack](https://www.youtube.com/watch?v=-0exw-9YJBo) series on YouTube.
+This is the Car Wash app which helps car washes to manage their loyalt programs

 ## Usage

-Rename the .envexample to .env and add your MONGO_URI

 ### Install dependencies